Glaucoma: Symptoms, Causes, and Treatments

-Glaucoma is an eye disease that damages the optic nerve, often linked to high intraocular pressure.
-It is one of the main causes of blindness, especially in those over 60.
-At Ottica Paoletti in Pieve di Soligo we offer you useful information to recognize the symptoms and act promptly.
+Glaucoma is an eye condition that damages the optic nerve, often linked to high intraocular pressure.
+It is one of the leading causes of blindness, especially in people over 60.
+At Ottica Paoletti in Pieve di Soligo, we offer useful information to help you recognize its symptoms and act promptly.

-Note: Glaucoma is known as the "silent thief of sight" because it can progress without obvious symptoms to irreversible damage.
-For a diagnosis, consult an eye doctor.
+Note: Glaucoma is known as "the silent thief of sight" because it can progress without obvious symptoms until irreversible damage occurs.
+For a diagnosis, always consult an ophthalmologist.

 Types of Glaucoma

-There are different forms of glaucoma, each with specific characteristics:
+There are several forms of glaucoma, each with specific characteristics:

-• Open-angle glaucoma: The most common form, it develops gradually and painlessly.
+• Open-angle glaucoma: The most common form, it develops gradually without pain.

-• Angle-closure glaucoma: Rare but serious, it can cause severe pain and rapid vision loss.
+• Closed-angle glaucoma: Rare but serious, it can cause intense pain and rapid vision loss.

-• Normotensive glaucoma: Eye pressure is normal, but the optic nerve is still damaged.
+• Normal-tension glaucoma: Ocular pressure is normal, but the optic nerve is still damaged.

-• Congenital glaucoma: Rare, it appears from birth or in the first few years of life.
+• Congenital glaucoma: Rare, it manifests from birth or in the first years of life.

 Symptoms of Glaucoma